brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Don't panic: you won't start fully from scratch.
 The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also they maintain very popular providers you can base yourself on.

-The template gives you the repository structure, build tooling and scaffolding utils (e.g. `make provider.addtype`).
+The template gives you the repository structure, build tooling and scaffolding utilities (e.g. `make provider.addtype`).
 All generated types will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
-The provider's behavior comes from how those hooks interact with the external API.
+The provider's behaviour comes from how those hooks interact with the external API.

 ## Implementing the Crossplane reconcile loop

-<sub><sub>ℹ️ The following consider [default management policies](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/api.go#L48-L61) being in place, as otherwise they change the lifecycle behaviour.<sub><sub>
+<small>ℹ️ The following assumes that [default management policies](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/api.go#L48-L61) are in place, as otherwise they change the lifecycle behaviour.</small>

 Crossplane providers use the controller pattern through a managed reconciler abstraction.
 Instead of a single `Reconcile` function, provider controllers implement a strict interface with several hooks.
 The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement (and probably lose some hair when bugs end up surfacing).